Poya Asbaghi sacked as Barnsley coach following relegation to League One

 Asbaghi left his job as coach of Sweden's Under-21s to take over at Oakwell with the hosts four points adrift of safety after 17 matches.
 They were 14 points above a Derby County side whose points tally was still in the minuses after punishments over financial issues at Pride Park.

-The 36-year-old won five and lost 17 of his 28 matches and left with the club bottom of the table, and relegation confirmed after a 2-1 defeat at Huddersfield Town.
+The 36-year-old won six and lost 17 of his 28 matches and left with the club bottom of the table, and relegation confirmed after a 2-1 defeat at Huddersfield Town.

 Just five of the points he gleaned came away from home, with the only win at Hull City.
 Another victory came against League Two Barrow in the FA Cup, but only 5-4 after extra-time.